 Give your old plant pots a new lease of life with a lick of paint or get some hanging baskets if you’re stuck for space with a smaller garden.

-Check out our cheap and easy garden hacks for more tips.
+Check out these environmentally-friendly garden trends for more tips.

 Home improvements to increase the value of your home